DipCrai/lr-classic-on-linux/README.md

 - **X11**: Develop flickers. `X_CopyArea` crash under XWayland (rare, restart fixes).
 - **GPU toggle manual step**: After each launch, go to Preferences → Performance and toggle GPU ON.

+## Currently working on
+Currently working on patch for ai features such as ai masking

 ## AI Disclosure

 Developed with assistance from opencode AI coding agent.
 Analysis, patches, and docs produced through iterative human-AI collaboration.